Table of contents

 - Our Prayers Have Moved Beyond

-Most of the literature that I have read on-line define prayer as a variety of things.
-Some say it’s conversation, relationship, and open communication between God and humanity.
+Most of the literature that I have read on-line defines prayer as a variety of things.
+Some say it’s a conversation, relationship, and open communication between God and humanity.
 While others claim, it’s adoration and worship.
 They have one feature in common: inadequate biblical supporting authority.
 So, what is prayer?

 2).
 What is the Nature of Prayer?

 To understand the nature of prayer we must return to its origin.
 Starting at the end only tells us what prayer has become.
 However, what was it from the beginning?
-Start there and we will become aware of the components of an effective prayer.
+If we start there then we will become aware of the components of an effective prayer.

 Also, as we trace the history of prayer, and of praying from the start of humanity, we will receive a very clear understand of it, its nature and the motive for praying.
 We shall develop a fascinating definition for prayer.